SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/soc_thunderboard/readme.md

 This example collects and processes sensor data from the Thunderboard Sense 2 or the Thunderboard EFR32BG22 board, and gives immediate graphical feedback through the Thunderboard iOS/Android application.

+> Note: some Thunderboards on the market do not have the full sensor set mounted on the board.
+If a sensor is missing, the sample application detects it and provides dummy data to imitate the sensor.

 > Note: this example expects a specific Gecko Bootloader to be present on your device.
 For details see the Troubleshooting section.

 ## Getting Started